 Leonie K. Elsenburg

-Mary Nicolao
+Mary Nicolaou

 Karien Stronks

 Vítor V. Vasconcelos

 2024-12-11

 Abstract

 Understanding the causal mechanisms linking precariousness and depression is critical for developing effective interventions.
 This study utilizes data from the HELIUS cohort study to explore these relationships using advanced causal discovery methods.
 By applying algorithms such as FCI, and CCI, and combining traditional Gaussian CI tests with non-parametric approaches like RCoT, we investigate how different indicators of precariousness—including related to employment, social relations and relational stress, financial situation, and housing—affect depressed mood, both as a sum score and at the individual symptom level.
 Our findings reveal that relational stress consistently emerges as a potential causal factor for depression, while symptoms such as sleep disturbances, guilt, and anhedonia are particularly sensitive to external stressors, acting as potential early warning signals or intervention points for prevention.
 Moreover, the results highlight complexities in the data, including the influence of latent confounders and the challenges of capturing cyclic relationships.
 Despite some limitations, such as unresolved ambiguities in causal directions and challenges with mixed data distributions, this study demonstrates the utility of causal discovery tools in disentangling the intricate interplay between social and mental health dynamics.
 By mapping these causal structures into computational models, future research can simulate intervention effects, providing actionable insights to mitigate the impact of precariousness on mental health.
 This study serves as a foundational effort, offering both methodological advancements and practical implications for addressing depression at a population level.